 Microsoft Intellectual Property Permissions

 - You should not alter the screenshot except to resize it.
-Alterations include color correction, color change etc. You can however, use markers in case you are creating material for study or reference.
+Alterations include color correction, color change etc. You can, however, use markers in case you are creating material for study or reference.

-- You cannot use the Windows screenshots or Windows-based Microsoft software screenshots as an element of user interface of any custom program you might build.
-That is, if you are writing some software, you are not supposed to use screenshots of Windows elements such as boot screen, welcome screen and shutdown screens as part of user interface of the program you are writing.
-You can, however, use Visual Basic or other programming language to reproduce the elements that are not patented or trademarked by Microsoft.
+- You cannot use the Windows screenshots or Windows-based Microsoft software screenshots as an element of the user interface of any custom program you might build.
+That is, if you are writing some software, you are not supposed to use screenshots of Windows elements such as boot screen, welcome screen, and shutdown screens as part of the user interface of the program you are writing.
+You can, however, use Visual Basic or other programming languages to reproduce the elements that are not patented or trademarked by Microsoft.
 That means you can reproduce the OK and Cancel buttons for use with your programs but you cannot use the Start button specific to Windows operating system.
-Similarly, you cannot use the logos and trademarks in your programs unless you have a written permission from Microsoft.
+Similarly, you cannot use the logos and trademarks in your programs unless you have written permission from Microsoft.

 - As per Microsoft Copyright statement, you cannot use screenshots if they contain images of identifiable people.
-For example, if a screenshot contains image of some celebrity, you may not use it as your copyrighted screenshot.
+For example, if a screenshot contains an image of some celebrity, you may not use it as your copyrighted screenshot.
 In this case, the copyright does not belong to Microsoft either.
 It would be up to the person in the screenshot to object to the screenshot and in my opinion, this clause is induced into the Microsoft copyright statement to avoid uncalled disputes.

-If you are looking for copyright information on usage of other elements/software from Microsoft such as distribution of box shots, icons, clip art, capturing video games, etc, you can check out the full text of Microsoft Copyright Statement.
+If you are looking for copyright information on the usage of other elements/software from Microsoft such as distribution of box shots, icons, clip art, capturing video games, etc, you can check out the full text of the Microsoft Copyright Statement.